Development editing

 When does a development edit happen?

-Before polishing further it’s sensible to see how a first-time reader relates to the story and the characters, whether there are consistency or plausibility issues that puncture the the construct or lose engagement, and to identify, assess and understand any bits that stick.
-In short, get a very detailed answer to the question “how can this manuscript move forwards to become a better novel?”
+There’s inevitably still a way to go to a finished novel, and before polishing the text further it’s sensible to see how a first-time reader relates to the story and the characters, whether there are consistency or plausibility issues that puncture the construct or lose engagement, and to identify, assess and understand any bits that stick.

 Note: please be aware that I’m typically booked some 4-6 months in advance, so it’s necessary to reserve a slot…which can also make a helpful deadline.